Kaixi26/PSD_2020/diretorio/README.md

-# HelloWorld
+# Diretorio

-How to start the HelloWorld application
+How to start the Diretorio application
 ---

 1. Run `mvn package` to build your application